Multiple DUI in California

 If this is your third DUI conviction, you will be facing tougher penalties.
 Keep in mind that some penalties remain consistent with a first or second DUI, but there are some distinctions.
-A conviction in this situation will cause you to lose your license for up to one year, pay a fine for as much as $2,000, and be sentenced to up to one year in jail.
-Furthermore, you will be required to enroll in an alcohol awareness/education program for a set amount of time.
+A conviction in this situation can cause you to lose your license for up to one year, pay a fine for as much as $2,500, and be sentenced to up to one year in jail.
+Furthermore, you will be required to enroll in an alcohol awareness/education program for a minimum of 18 months.
 You will also fill out SR22 documentation and have an ignition interlock device installed in your vehicle.

 What is Felony DUI in California?